redhat-na-ssa/himss_2022_scm_integration/scm-backend/src/main/kubernetes/Readme.md

 ## Prerequisites
-Install the `KEDA` Operator from OperatorHub, and create a `KedaController` (see below) in the generated keda namespace
+Install the `KEDA` Operator from OperatorHub, and create a `KedaController` (see below) in the generated keda namespace before applying scm-backend-deployment.yml

 ```
 apiVersion: keda.sh/v1alpha1